 Poor germination

-Poor germination happens if the soil temperature is too high.
-Keep it between 45°F and 75°F for better results.
+Poor germination occurs when the soil temperature is too high.
+Maintain a temperature between 45°F and 75°F for optimal results.
 Temperatures above 75°F can stop seeds from sprouting.
 Use a soil thermometer to check this.

-Moisture is key during the germination period of 5 to 21 days.
-Water the soil often, but don’t let it get soggy.
+Moisture is key during the 5 to 21-day germination period.
+Water the soil regularly, but avoid overwatering, as this can cause the soil to become soggy.
 Loose, well-draining soil with a pH between 6.0 and 6.8 is ideal.
 Avoid heavy nitrogen fertilizers, as they harm root growth.

-Thinning seedlings to about 2 to 4 inches apart reduces competition and improves success rates.
+Thinning seedlings to a spacing of about 2 to 4 inches apart reduces competition and improves success rates.
 Watch out for pests like Carrot Rust Flies, which can damage early sprouts.

 Unpleasant taste